pouyafattahi/CNN-Based-Sentiment-Analysis-System/README.md

 The CNN system in this work is implemented using an available open source Matlab library, MathConvNet, and is optimized through a set of trial-and-error experiments.
-The performance of the designed CNN is then compared with recent similar publications to demonstrate its effectiveness. </br>
+The performance of the designed CNN is then compared with recent similar publications to demonstrate its effectiveness.

-This project using CNN to create a model to find the sentiment of a comment.</br>
+This project using CNN to create a model to find the sentiment of a comment.

-#CNN Architecture
+## CNN Architecture

 To implement the CNN architecture the review sentences are to be pre-processed to have a proper format as inputs of the CNN.
 To do this, the tokenized sentences are being used, which includes all the words and symbols in a sentence as a token separated from each other by spaces.
 Each sentence is then being converted into a